HSLU-IFZ-Competence-Center-Investments/Quantum-Portfolio-Selection/README.md

 # Grover Search for Portfolio Selection

-We present explicit oracles designed to be used in Grover’s algorithm to map investor preferences.
+We present explicit oracles designed to be used in Grover’s algorithm to match investor preferences.
 Specifically, the oracles select portfolios with returns and standard deviations exceeding and falling below certain thresholds, respectively.
 One potential use case for the oracles is selecting portfolios with the